-For the sake of simplicity, hereafter we will refer to $\mbox{Nu}^{*,(drop)}_{i}$ as the fluctuations of $\mbox{Nu}_{i}^{(drop)}$ with respect to its averaged value $\langle \mbox{Nu}^{(drop)}\rangle$ and normalized with respect to its standard deviation $\sigma_{\mathrm{Nu}}$:
+For the sake of simplicity, hereafter we will refer to $\mathrm{Nu}^{*,(drop)}_{i}$ as the fluctuations of $\mathrm{Nu}_{i}^{(drop)}$ with respect to its averaged value $\langle \mathrm{Nu}^{(drop)}\rangle$ and normalized with respect to its standard deviation $\sigma_{\mathrm{Nu}}$:

-$\langle \mbox{Nu}^{(drop)}\rangle$ as well as $\sigma_{\mathrm{Nu}}$ results from considering all droplets $i$ at all times.
-Besides the droplet heat flux fluctuations in Eq.~\eqref{eq:nu_drop_star}, another core observable for the purpose of this work is the droplet displacement: by exploiting the Lagrangian tool embedded in TLBfind, which can individually track all the droplets via the identification of their centers of mass $X_i= X_i\hat{x} + Y_i\hat{y}$, we compute the vectorial displacement ${\bf d}_i(t)$.
+$\langle \mathrm{Nu}^{(drop)}\rangle$ as well as $\sigma_{\mathrm{Nu}}$ result from considering all droplets $i$ at all times.
+Besides the droplet heat flux fluctuations in Eq.~\eqref{eq:nu_drop_star}, another core observable for the purpose of this work is the droplet displacement: by exploiting the Lagrangian tool embedded in TLBfind, which can individually track all the droplets via the identification of their centers of mass ${\bm X}_i= X_i\hat{x} + Y_i\hat{y}$, we compute the vectorial displacement ${\bf d}_i(t)$.
 Then, starting from ${\bf d}_i(t)$, at any simulation time step, the corresponding Eulerian field ${\bf d}(x,y,t)$ is extracted~\cite{PelusiSM21}.
 Finally, we compute the averaged-in-time displacement field $\langle {\bf d}(x,y,t) \rangle_t$ and consider the fluctuations of ${\bf d}(x,y,t)$ with respect to it

 Fig.~\ref{fig:sketch}(c) shows a sketch of the above-mentioned fields.
-Note that the displacement fluctuation in Eq.~\eqref{eq:displacementFluct} is computed in a time range that is large enough to collect sufficient statistics but limited to an interval where the thermal plume does not move too much in the $x$ direction. \\ Simulations have been performed on a domain of size $H \sim 40 \ d$ and $\sim 2H$, where dd is the average droplet diameter.
-This choice of domain size allowed us to maintain consistency between simulations at different droplet concentrations without significant finite-size effects.
+Note that the displacement fluctuation in Eq.~\eqref{eq:displacementFluct} is computed in a time range that is large enough to collect sufficient statistics but limited to an interval where the thermal plume does not move too much in the $x$ direction. \\

 All the simulations have been conducted on GPUs (Tesla K80 and Quadro RTX 8000 GPUs), gathering data about tens of millions of droplets for each emulsion.
-In order to collect the same amount of data for all the concentrations, diluted emulsions require longer simulations due to the smaller number of droplets for each time step.
+In order to collect the same amount of data for all the concentrations, less concentrated emulsions require longer simulations due to the smaller number of droplets for each time step.
 In all cases, we exclude from the statistical analysis the initial, transient, period necessary to the development of the convective state.